zelotbe/NeglectApp/README.md

 This is an Android smartwatch app made with:
 Jetpack Compose, Room Database, Preferences Datastore

-## Installation

-1. Clone the project to a folder of your choice.
-2. Open the project in Android Studio.
-3. Wait for Android Studio to run the gradle scripts.
-4. Ready to build

 ## API Installation & Setup
 <details>
   <summary>Be sure to read this when cloning the project!
 (Click to open)</summary>